 We’re gonna preface this article with a general statement: there is no such thing as ethical consumption under late-stage capitalism.

-Sweet, now that’s out of the way: what the fuck is shopping sustainably?
+Sweet, now that’s out of the way: what even is shopping sustainably?
 How can we make better choices so that our fashion purchases contribute less to the depletion of natural resources and human suffering on the planet?
 All while looking cute?

 In the world of fashion, sustainable shopping is a pretty complex issue: not only is there no universal certification body or easy way to check a brand’s supply chain (that is, the way their products are made and with what materials), but ‘sustainable’ can mean many different things to different people, especially when you roll ethics in as well.

 For example, charity shops are an A+ way of adding new things to your wardrobe without contributing to the consumption of new resources (the clothes are already there!
 Galaxy brain).
 However, some charities have a track record of anti-LGBTQI+ behaviour.
-Miss me with that shit.
+That’s a no from us.
 Others have pointed out the privilege there is in being able to choose to shop at thrift stores out of choice, not a necessity, and how it may contribute to “poaching” clothes from people of a lower-socioeconomic status.

 Similarly, while you might feel better purchasing a bag made of vegan leather instead of animal leather, leather-alternatives like polyurethane often use toxic solvents in their production—not to mention the issues with how biodegradable they are.